 More African-Americans also are overweight or obese.
 According to the Centers for Disease Control and Prevention (CDC), more than half of non-Hispanic black women age 20 and older are obese, compared to about one-third of non-Hispanic whites.

-According to the American Diabetes Association, 3.7 million, or 14.7 percent of non-Hispanic blacks, 20 years and older, have been diagnosed with diabetes.
+According to the American Diabetes Association, 12.6% of non-Hispanic blacks, 20 years and older, have been diagnosed with diabetes.
 African-Americans are almost two times more likely to have diabetes than non-Hispanic whites.
-In addition, 25 percent of African-Americans between the ages of 65 and 74 have diabetes; and one in four African-American women over age 55 has diabetes.

-Social or economic variables that may account for the difference in hypertension risk include less access to health care and heath care information, and lower levels of education and income.
+Social or economic variables that may account for the difference in high blood pressure risk include less access to health care and heath care information, and lower levels of education and income.
 Lack of resources for a healthy lifestyle and chronic stress from social factors such as higher unemployment and living in a disadvantaged neighborhood surrounded by noise, violence, and poverty are also factors, the AHA says.

-More African-Americans also have other lifestyle habits that increase the risk for hypertension, the AHA says:
+More African-Americans also have other lifestyle habits that increase the risk for high blood pressure, the AHA says:

-About one-fourth of black men and one-fifth of black women smoke.
+About 20% of black men and 14% of black women smoke.

 African-Americans are more likely to have a diet high in salt, fat, and sugar, and low in vegetables and fiber.

-The AHA says that African-Americans may be less likely to be aware of the dangers of hypertension.
-Mild to moderate hypertension usually does not cause symptoms, yet early treatment of hypertension helps prevent complications that shorten life.
+The AHA says that African-Americans may be less likely to be aware of the dangers of high blood pressure.
+Mild to moderate high blood pressure usually does not cause symptoms, yet early treatment of high blood pressure helps prevent complications that shorten life.
 Anyone with any of the following conditions should have his or her blood pressure checked at least once a year:

 Blood relatives who have had a stroke, heart attack, high blood pressure, or kidney disease